 Robert has been leading the Cascade Medical Team since 2006.
 He has been self-employed for much of his career as a logging contractor.
-He recently retired from logging but continues to invest his time in other volunteer pursuits such as a distribution site manager for Food for Lane County.
+He recently retired from logging but continues to invest his time in other volunteer pursuits.
 His passion and dedication to CMT provides solid leadership along with determination to accomplish the annual team goals.

 Tamra Orlando — Co-Leader and Board member

 Tamra has been assisting her husband with the team leadership responsibilities since 2006.
 She is currently employed at a local community hospital as a PACU RN.
 Besides participating on numerous missions with CMT, she has also been to the Dominican Republic on five separate medical missions with a different organization.
 Her compassion for the medically underserved enables her to utilize her nursing skills and knowledge to achieve personal aspirations.

 Judie Tarlow, CDT facilitator and November Team leader also current Board member

 Judie coordinates the volunteers and oversees the installation of the ONIL energy efficient stoves and water filters in the homes and schools of the indigenous population.
 The CDT works in conjunction with the medical team in the winter as well as a separate team in November.
 A retired teacher, Judie has been installing stoves since 2005.
 She is a member of The Global Alliance for Clean Cookstoves.
 She is a passionate advocate for safe cooking stoves and empowering women.
 Judie works tirelessly to raise funds to enable the team to continue this vital work.